nayeemashraf/WebDev/vscodepro.md

     💡  Create Files and Folders in one go by writing the folder and file name after clicking the New File option in the Explorer like this: folder/file.html Or folder/another/file.js

-    💡  Most of the Settings or actions can be accessed within Command Palette including VSCode UI changes, Extension settings, File operations, accessing Snippets, etc.
+    💡  Most of the settings or actions can be accessed within Command Palette including VSCode UI changes, Extension settings, File operations, accessing Snippets, etc.

-    💡  In the main settings, use @ symbol followed by the desired keyword to filter settings by category.
-For example, To check which settings you have configured, use @modified filter in the Search bar in the Settings.
+    💡  In the main settings search bar, use @ symbol followed by the desired keyword to filter settings by category.
+For example, To check the settings you have configured, use @modified filter.

-    💡  User modified settings are indicated with a left-border on each section in the main Settings UI.
+    💡  User modified settings are indicated with a left-border on each section in the main settings.

-    💡  Perform Calculation within vscode by accessing the 'Evaluate Math Expression' from the Command Palette after entering the expression in the editor.
-Cursor must be placed after the expression in order for it to work.
-Example: In this expression 75/2+3, the cursor should be placed immediately after '3' with no space/character before the cursor.
+    💡  Add custom keyboard shortcuts either by adding the additional key bindings or override the default.
+We can do it from 'Preferences: Open Keyboard Shortcuts' or in 'Preferences: Open Keyboard Shortcuts (JSON)' within the command Palette.

     💡  Open projects directly from the terminal by typing 'code' followed by the folder name.
 Or navigate to the folder first and then type 'code .'

-    💡  Drag and drop the terminal into the editor to open it in a separate tab for a better view.
+    💡  Drag and drop the terminal into the editor to open it in a separate tab for a larger view.

-    💡  Add custom keyboard shortcuts either by adding the additional key bindings or override the default.
-We can do it from Preferences: Open Keyboard Shortcuts or in Preferences: Open Keyboard Shortcuts (JSON).
+    💡  Perform Calculation within vscode by accessing the 'Evaluate Math Expression' from the Command Palette after entering the expression in the editor.
+Cursor must be placed after the expression in order for it to work.
+Example: In this expression 75/2+3, the cursor should be placed immediately after '3' with no space or any other character before the cursor.

 ```
  ⚡ Make All the files in the current directory readonly using this **/* glob pattern in the Readonly Include settings.